Saumik17rkl/Parser_agent/README.md

 5. Open a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments
 - Built with Flask and WatsonX AI
-- Inspired by mindfulness and cognitive behavioral therapy principles
+- Based on Interpersonal Psychotherapy principles
-- Wave visualization using HTML5 Canvas
+- Developed with ❤️ for mental health support